project-robius/book/src/whitepaper/goals.md

 Our objective is to show that businesses stand to gain the following benefits from switching to Robius, many of which correspond to [the motivating factors](./motivation/business_cases.md) behind the Robius vision itself.
-* A modern framework and a highly-desired language more easily attract top developers and improves team culture and morale.
+* Usage of a modern framework and highly-desired language tends to attract top developers and improve team culture and morale.
 * A multi-platform framework reduces headcount overhead, as developers only need to know Rust and the framework, not the intimate details of each platform.
 * Customers get to enjoy a more consistent UI and UX across disparate platforms.
 * Maintainability is easier, enabling more rapid and consistent bug fixes at lower cost, which also leads to higher customer satisfaction and engagement.